CarInsurance.com Insights

 How much does car insurance cost in Michigan per month?

-In Michigan, the full coverage car insurance comprises collision, comprehensive and liability with the limits of 100/300/100 and cost $196 a month.
-On the other hand, state minimum coverage costs $54 and liability policy with limits 50/100/50 is $58 monthly.
+Michigan car insurance estimate for full coverage comprises collision, comprehensive and liability with 100/300/100 and cost $196 per month.
+For the state minimum liability, it’s $54, and $58 for a liability policy with limits of 50/100/50.

 Does your age impact how much you pay for insurance in Michigan?